 Sydney Solstice has revealed its jam-packed program

-The food, drink, music and arts fest runs across the CBD, Darling Harbour, Newtown and Oxford Street for two weeks
+Heading north?
+A food, drink, music and arts fest is running across inner Sydney for two weeks in June

-Forget hibernating this winter Sydneysiders, because the city is about to come alive with an exciting new suite of events.
-Sydney Solstice celebrates our city's enviable restaurants and bars, the glorious rebirth of our rocking live music scene and incredible arts and culture.
+Sydney's winter is about to come alive with an exciting new suite of events.
+Sydney Solstice celebrates the Harbour City's restaurants and bars, reborn live music scene and incredible arts and culture.

-Stretching across 13 action-packed days from June 8-20, leading up to the longest night of the year, Sydney Solstice is the loving hug we need to keep our hearts toasty this winter.
-The jam-packed program presented by Destination NSW brings together some of our fave venues, artists and musicians, plus superstar chefs like Kylie Kwong and Matt Moran, all centred on four exciting precincts.
+Sydney Solstice stretches across 13 action-packed days from June 8-20, leading up to the longest night of the year.
+The jam-packed program presented by Destination NSW brings together top venues, artists and musicians, plus superstar chefs like Kylie Kwong and Matt Moran, all centred on four exciting precincts.

 “The NSW Government remains committed to the revitalisation of Sydney CBD and surrounds and we are thrilled at the response and interest from local Sydney businesses with more than 150 venues and hundreds of artists, chefs and performers participating in Sydney Solstice," says the Minister for Jobs, Investment, Tourism and Western Sydney, Stuart Ayres.
 “We anticipate Sydney Solstice will attract many locals and visitors to Sydney, and particularly, the four key precincts activated as part of the program.
 This is incredibly positive for so many businesses that were affected by Covid-19